Hop Marinated Chicken & Vegetable Skewers

 Northern Brewer: Dual purpose, 8-12% acid.
 Earthy and woody, with a bit of pine.

 Pacific Jade: Dual purpose hop at 12-14% acid.
 Citrussy with black pepper notes.
 A great all around hop to cook with.
 Use as an extract if worried about bitterness.

 Sorachi Ace: Dual purpose hop, 10-16% acid.
 Unique flavour profile: citrussy and dill!

 Sterling: Dual purpose hop, 6-9% acid.
 Citrus, herbal, and spicy, hint of floral.

 As I mentioned in my Homemade Hop Extracts post, you can buy hops in a variety of formats.
 We tend to use powdered hop pellets for this recipe.

 That is, we buy the pellets, crush them, and measure the resulting powder for use in the recipe.

 If you can’t find your desired variety in pellet format - or you just want to use up bits of hops you have on hand - you can use other formats for this!

-Feel free to substitute 1 tsp of dried hops - or a Tbsp or so of fresh hops - that have been blitzed in a spice grinder.
+Feel free to substitute 1 teaspoon of dried hops - or a tablespoon or so of fresh hops - that have been blitzed in a spice grinder.